Here are the best ways I know to increase your chances of getting a songwriting staff writing deal with a publisher:

 If you build tracks and do your own demos, mention that.
 That saves a publisher money.
 Publishers like to save money.
 Think of every marketable angle for what you do and make all of that known.
 Warning – DO NOT make up any of this.
 There’s no quicker way NOT to get a deal.
 Don’t blow smoke.
 And don’t name drop.
 A publisher wants to know what YOU can do, not hear a list of all the people you work with.

 Write great songs.

-In the past four months, SongTown has seen 4 members get staff writing deals.
+The SongTown Edge Groups are a great way to build relationships with publishers.
+SongTown has seen 12 members get staff writing deals.
+Other members have gotten major artist cuts on artists like Tim McGraw.
 That’s a big deal.
 And it goes to show that our philosophy works.
 Keep learning, keep working hard, and keep writing better songs.
 That is the ticket to long-term success in this business.